marks/melodykramer.github.io/_posts/2015-03-13-the-autobiography-of-melody-joy-kramer.md

 * Melanie Cooper writes, "How was my health?
 What was I eating?
 How much did I weigh?
 How well did I sleep?
 How active was I? data points:(myfitnesspal,Jawbone UP,FitBit,Endomondo, Period Calendar/Tracker app)

-What was I watching? data points: (Netflix, Amazon Prime, Google Play, Hulu, YouTube, Redbox)
+What was I watching? data points: (Netflix, Amazon Prime, Google Play, Hulu, YouTube, Redbox.
+Similar to Kindle, did you pause, rewind, or stop watching at certain points)

 What was my mood? datapoints: (Period Calendar/Tracker app, Facebook emoticon, MoodPanda, weather app)